Indigenous Gift Boxes

 Shop First Nations is including a printed edition of our popular Indigenous social media calendar loaded with Indigenous events, holidays, historical dates, and hashtag suggestions.

 The perfect resource for anyone to learn more about Reconciliation while helping spread the word online!
 In addition, it’s a helpful tool for organizations planning social media posts to be mindful of Indigenous perspectives & cultures.

 Surprise your loved ones with a beautiful present of our specially curated Indigenous crafted products

-Demonstrate economic reconciliation by conscientiously shopping with Indigenous businesses
+Demonstrate economic reconciliation by supporting Indigenous businesses & growing the Indigenous economy

 Drop us a line if you have any questions or comments!